Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for clients of various kinds
+- Assisted with market research and data analysis for various clients

-- Acquired strong skills in Excel and PowerPoint
+- Acquired strong skills with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020